JulianDekker/PMalleleFinder/README.md

 * `--popfile=populationfile` **required**
 This option requires a tab seperated population file in the format of `Sample  pop Superpop`
 * `--ref=reference.fasta` **required**
-This option requires the reference genome fasta for the vcf file specified.
+This option requires the reference genome fasta and an index for the fasta in the form of a .fai file.
 * `--filter=filterfile`
 This option allows the specification of genes to filter on.
 Every new filter should be on a new line in this file.
 If not specified no filter will be used.
 * `--threshold=integer`